bowman2001/perplexdoc/content/doc/page/standfirst/index.md

 tags: [paragraph, page]
 ---

-When the first paragraph contains a short introduction or summary, the theme can use it.
-We can mark this first paragraph with an attribute and a special tag.
+The first paragraph of every normal content page should contain a short introduction or summary.
+Usually, it’s also a good idea to mark this first paragraph with a styling attribute.
 {.p-first #first} <!--more-->

-A lead paragraph is optional but strongly recommended.
-Every regular page file generated with `hugo new` contains a placeholder.
+A lead paragraph with a summary is mandatory for this theme because it’s needed as the content for large cards etc. Every regular content file generated with `hugo new` contains a placeholder to remind authors of its necessity.

+Because list pages like documentation sections never appear in previews, they don’t have to contain such a summary.
+An introduction also for sections is nonetheless often a good idea.

 ## Syntax
-The [attribute](/doc/enhancing/attribute) `{.p-first}` styles the paragraph differently.
-The more-tag `<!--more-->` marks the paragraph as the summary of the page which is displayed on cards and in content lists etc.
+The more-tag `<!--more-->` at the end of a paragraph marks it as the summary of the page.

 Hugo always generates a content summary if anyhow possible.
 But Hugo cannot analyze content.
 If there is no tagged first paragraph it strips the first sentences (≈ 70 words) down to unformatted text.
 {.inline}

 {{< mnote >}}This may lead to badly truncated text and sometimes even to nearly incomprehensible results when these first lines have been strongly structured by markup.{{< /mnote >}}

+The additional [attribute](/doc/enhancing/attribute) `{.p-first}` **before the more-tag** styles the first paragraph differently.
+This is a purely optional layout feature.

 ## Result
 The [first paragraph](#first) on this page is styled as stand-first like on most other pages of this documentation.